 Relations with Others

-Fey-kin have strained relations with both humans and elves, as the gulf between those two species is a large one.
+Fey-kin have strained relations with both humans and elves, as the gulf between those three species is a large one.
 Surprisingly, once they get to know each other, fey-kin and dwarves get along famously.
 Fey-kin tend to be less brooding and dour than the dwarves, but they are easily serious enough to 'get' the Dwarven world-view, and they appreciate it.
 Plus, Dwarf beer is delicious!
 Dwarves and fey-kin do not co-habitate well, however.
 Fey-kin are very much a race of the open world and do not like the dark, cramped warrens of Dwarven Holds, and no self-respecting Dwarf spends any more time in the Void than they have to.
 There have been a few successful enclaves in which a fey-kin town was built directly above a Dwarven town, with vigorous trade vertically between the two cultures.
 Such arrangements may become more common in the future.